MLDERES/ISYS58603/assignments/Group Assignment 2 - Loading Data.md

 * Another team member *should* (not required) review the changes and complete the pull request
 * Team members pull the latest changes to the local environment

+## Help and Hints

+* There is tons of publicly available data, though not much of it is in a relational format.
+For instance, [this data](https://github.com/MLDERES/Py4Analytics/tree/main/book/data) is collected from publicly available sources.
+Additionally, you could use a site like [mockaroo](https://mockaroo.com/) to generate portions or all of your data.
+If you are really adventurous, you can use a library like [mimesis](https://mimesis.name/en/master/index.html) to get exactly what you want and skip the part about having to save it to a flat file.
+* There haven't been examples provided for putting data into a database.
+You are welcome to use any methods you've seen so far (e.g. SQL inserts, Pandas or SQLAlchemy).
+  * Extra hint:  If you do SQLAlchemy for inserts now, it will help you do the queries and the API later.